Circadian Rhythm: What it is, why it’s important, and how to fix & maintain yours

 Have you ever found yourself being exhausted in winter months when you wake up, wide awake at night after sleeping in, or not hungry during your normal eating hours?

 If so, chances are your circadian rhythm is thrown off causing your body to have irregular sleep and eating patterns.
 This guide will help you understand what circadian rhythm is, why it is important, the causes of circadian rhythm disorders, how to fix them, and how to maintain your sleep-wake cycle.

 WHAT IS CIRCADIAN RHYTHM?

 Circadian rhythm is the body's "internal clock" that tells us when to sleep, wake up, and eat.
 This internal clock is influenced by outside factors such as sunlight and temperature.
 Our body works with our internal clock (also known as a master clock) to translate cues from our surroundings.
-For example, when our body picks up on these cues, such as sunlight, this cue is then signaled to the suprachiasmatic nucleus which then sparks the production of melatonin to cause us to feel sleepy.
+For example, when our body picks up on these cues, such as sunlight, this cue is then signaled to the suprachiasmatic nucleus.
+This then sparks either the production of serotonin or melatonin depending on the level of light.
+When sunlight is prevalent, serotonin is produced which causes us to feel energized.
+However, when sunlight is absent, melatonin is produced which causes us to feel sleepy.

 Everyone's circadian rhythm is different.
 This is why some people stay up later and wake up earlier than others.
 The key here is to maintain your circadian rhythm by going to bed and waking up at the same time.
 Disrupting your circadian rhythm can result in exhaustion, mood disorders, obesity, and mental health problems.